On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Categorification of braid group action

 Summarizing, we conclude that the delta-function in \eqref{Psi_Naka} is supported on the following variety: \be \Upsilon_{a,a+1}:=\left\{(F_*,F_*'):\;F_b=F_b',\;\mbox{if }b\neq a+1 \right\}. \ee

 The resulting parallel transport functor $\bPhi_{a,a+1}$ can be constructed as Fourier-Mukai transform \eqref{FM_transform} with respect to the following kernel: \be \CO_{\Upsilon_{a,a+1}}. \ee

+Functors $\bPhi_{a,a+1}$ are in agreement with crossing functors constructed in \cite[Section 4.2.2]{CautisKamnitzerI} for $SL(2)$ and generalized in \cite{CautisKamnitzerII,CautisKamnitzerIV} -- our variety $\Upsilon_{i,i+1}$ corresponds to $Z_n^i$ in notations of \cite{CautisKamnitzerI}.
+As well we should note that we have constructed only direct braid functors (crossings \#1 and \#3 in \cite{CautisKamnitzerI}) that do not have twists by line bundles like $F_a/F_{a-1}$ that will appear for inverse functors (crossings \#2 and \#4 in \cite{CautisKamnitzerI}).
+Those additional twists by line bundles will be captured by equivariant degree shifts.

-Functors $\bPhi_{a,a+1}$ coincide with braiding functors constructed in \cite{CautisKamnitzerI} for $SL(2)$ and generalized in \cite{CautisKamnitzerII,CautisKamnitzerIV}.
-They are proven to satisfy braid relations \eqref{braid_group}.
-In our interpretation braid relations \eqref{braid_group} for $\bPhi_{a,a+1}$ follow naturally from accompanying homotopy relations for parallel transport paths $\wp_{a,a+1}$.
+In \cite{CautisKamnitzerI} $\bPhi_{a,a+1}$ are proven to satisfy relations \eqref{braid_group}, whereas in our interpretation of $\bPhi_{a,a+1}$ as interfaces in GLSM braid group relations \eqref{braid_group} follow naturally from the fact that the categorified parallel transport is locally flat and transport paths in relations \eqref{braid_group} are homotopic.

 We present an explicit example of cotangent bundle construction $\CN_{n,m-n}$ near a singular point and counting meson degrees of freedom in Appendix \ref{sec:app_quiver}.